 They rely on their thorough understanding of all the stakeholders to map the rest of the process.
 And because UX design thinking is iterative, feedback is sought early and often, especially from users on both sides.

-Health design thinking can encompass the entire spectrum of the experience — beginning from when a patient gets to the hospital/clinic to what happens when he goes back home and post-visit care.
+Design thinking in healthcare can encompass the entire spectrum of the experience — beginning from when a patient gets to the hospital/clinic to what happens when he goes back home and post-visit care.

 There is an increased need to focus more on understanding the patient experience at a deeper level to solve whatever problems both sides encounter, along with enhancing the overall experience and lowering its costs.